Are there any special admission requirements?

 The Counseling Center

-The College has a staff of professionals to counsel students on a range of issues.
+The university has a staff of professionals to counsel students on a range of issues.
 Personal concerns addressed at the Counseling Center include psychological problems, relationship and family issues, academic and personal stress and crisis situations.
 All services at the Counseling Center are free to students and strictly confidential.

 For further information on counseling services offered at William & Mary, visit the Counseling Center website.